EpiPlex™ Platform Kit

 Venn diagram of the m6A peak locations in rep1 versus rep2.
 More than 80% of the m6A peaks are found in the exact same location in both technical replicates.

-EpiPlex assay performance with low RNA inputs
+EpiPlex assay retains performance with low RNA inputs

 Genome browser view of the FAM20B gene.
 Sample input was titrated between 1,000 ng to 50 ng of total RNA.
 The m6A and inosine peaks are detected at all RNA input concentrations, with the raw read counts titrating with input concentration.